Jeweller to the stars flees as India seethes over bank fraud

-NEW DELHI (NYTIMES) - Nirav Modi brightened Kate Winslet's earlobes and made Taraji P. Henson's collarbone glitter.
+NEW DELHI • Nirav Modi brightened actress Kate Winslet's earlobes and made actress Taraji P. Henson's collarbone glitter.

 Today, he is on the run.

-About a week after Modi grinned for the cameras with the Prime Minister, a state-run Indian bank told regulators that it had found nearly US$1.8 billion (S$2.36 billion) in fraudulent transactions linked to the jeweller's account.
+About a week after Modi grinned for the cameras with the prime minister, a state-run Indian bank told regulators that it had found nearly US$1.8 billion (S$2.4 billion) in fraudulent transactions linked to the jeweller's account.

 Indian officials now accuse Modi, his family and business associates of assembling a global empire with nearly US$3 billion in money obtained illegally, mostly from government-run banks.
 He denies wrongdoing.